After losing 137-106 to the Thunder on Sunday, the Pelicans remain one of only two teams without a win on the season, along with Brooklyn.

 The Pelicans have given up at least 120 points in each of their six games, and The Athletic’s Law Murray notes that three of the last four games have been 30-point losses (Twitter link).

-William Guillory of the Athletic added (via Twitter) that last season, the team’s disappointing performances could be largely chalked up to injuries, but that this year’s Pelicans are relatively healthy, making it harder to justify the lackluster performance.
-The team is missing Dejounte Murray, who is still rehabbing from an Achilles rupture, but was otherwise at full strength today.
-Guillory adds that if New Orleans is unable to turn things around dramatically, a change in leadership feels inevitable.
+As William Guillory of the Athletic observes (via Twitter), the team’s disappointing performances last season could be largely chalked up to injuries, but that this year’s Pelicans are relatively healthy, making it harder to justify the lackluster performance.
+The team is missing Dejounte Murray, who is still rehabbing from an Achilles rupture, but was otherwise at full strength on Sunday.
+Guillory adds that if New Orleans is unable to turn things around quickly and dramatically, a change in leadership feels inevitable.

 Bret Siegel of Clutch Points notes that multiple players have already expressed frustration with the state of the team (Twitter link).

-The Pelicans’ inability to accumulate wins will be under particular scrutiny this season, given the draft-night trade they made with the Hawks to select Derik Queen with the No. 13 overall pick.
-The Pelicans gave up their unprotected 2026 first in the deal, despite the consensus strength of the top of the 2026 draft class.
+The Pelicans will be under particular scrutiny this season in the wake of their draft-night trade with the Hawks to select Derik Queen with the No. 13 overall pick.
+The Pelicans gave up their unprotected 2026 first-round pick in the deal, despite the consensus strength of the top of the 2026 draft class.
 Queen played just 6:51 in Sunday’s loss, scoring four points.

 They are a bad team, but losing to okc won’t factor in.
 It would be if they get crushed by Wiz, Kings, Suns, Hornet the other bottom teams.